Application Components

-A complete first-year application to the JD program includes the electronic application form available on LSAC.org plus the following additional components:
+A complete first-year application to the JD program includes the electronic application form available on LSAC.org plus the following additional materials:

 LSAT Score Report